 Most Effective Treatment for Capsular Contracture

-Aspen After Surgery, a post-plastic surgery treatment facility located in Coral Springs as well as Miami, Florida, that specializes in the most effective non-surgical method for capsular contracture.
+Aspen After Surgery, a post-plastic surgery treatment facility located in Coral Springs, Florida, that specializes in the most effective non-surgical method for capsular contracture.
 The Aspen Rehab Technique has been carefully researched and patented to provide a treatment for Capsular Contracture that is both non-invasive and successful.
 By utilizing the Aspen Protocol, the shape, softness, and symmetry of the breast are restored following Capsular Contracture.